yariv/ReactScriptLoader/README.md

   	var map = new google.maps.Map(this.getDOMNode(), mapOptions);
 	},
 	onScriptError: function() {
-		// Show the user some error message.
+		// Show the user an error message.
 	},
 });